mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 - Replace Ondrej's accounts as IT admin
 - General cleanup of GSuite accounts and groups
 - 2024 budget

+## 2023-11-09 (Thu)
+- 1:1 with Brent
+- 1:1 with Adam
+- Decided on name for organization
+- Coordination with Sean and Pavish on next steps for their work
+- Some cleanup of the CCI GitHub account
+- Email + Matrix + Slack + GitHub catch up
+    - Various responses + administrative follow ups
+    - Reviewed the bidirectional navigation design spec + process questions
+    - Follow ups for organizational insurance and fundraising next steps

 ## 2023-11-08 (Wed)
 - 6 meetings